Being prepared and understanding chemotherapy can help lessen some of the stress surrounding your treatment.

 How often and how long is chemotherapy?

 It depends on the type of cancer you have, the way it responds to treatment and your ability to tolerate the treatment.
 Your doctor will talk to you about the time period planned for your course of treatment.
+You may have chemotherapy over 3 to 6 months but treatment may also be shorter or longer.

 You will usually have several treatment cycles with periods of rest in between to allow normal cells to recover.
 These can be given over a few days, weeks or months, and some on a long-term basis.